-The ISU World Cup Speed Skating Series came to an end this weekend with the Final taking place in Heerenveen (NED).
-Catch up on who won with the highlight videos.
+The ISU Junior World Cup Speed Skating series came to an end this weekend with the Final taking place in Minsk, Belarus.
+Here are some great picture to immortalize the event.